ivan006/Course-Work--Notes/Business/A-admin/readme.md

 ## How
-To practice a-admin you must manage assets with the use of asset, unlike p-admin inwhich you must use people to manage other people.
+To practice a-admin you use of asset to manage other assets, unlike p-admin inwhich you use people to manage other people.